 ketoacidosis (too much acid in the blood)--nausea, vomiting, stomach pain, confusion, unusual drowsiness, or trouble breathing;

-dehydration symptoms--dizziness, weakness, or light-headed feeling (like you might pass out);
+dehydration symptoms--dizziness, weakness, feeling light-headed (like you might pass out); or

 Common side effects may include:

-abnormal blood levels of cholesterol or triglycerides (a type of fat in the blood); or
+abnormal blood levels of cholesterol or triglycerides; or

 runny nose, stuffy nose, sinus pain.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 Dapagliflozin 10 mg/saxagliptin 5 mg orally once a day in the morning